 QTLs have been identified for stress adaptation in a range of different wheat mapping populations.
 Many of the parents of these populations are adapted cultivars with good agronomic type.
-The challenge now is to combine these QTLs in a breeding program using marker combine these QTLs in a breeding program using marker assisted recurrent selection (MARS) and backcrossing.
-We assisted recurrent selection (MARS) and backcrossing. propose combining existing QTLs for performance under We propose combining existing QTLs for performance moisture stress in elite Chinese backgrounds using a combination of empirical selection for yield, marker selection for genomic regions and selection for relevant physiological traits.
+The challenge now is to combine these QTLs in a breeding program using marker assisted recurrent selection (MARS) and backcrossing.
+We propose combining existing QTLs for performance under moisture stress in elite Chinese backgrounds using a combination of empirical selection for yield, marker selection for genomic regions and selection for relevant physiological traits.
 The QTLs will be combined using MARS and backcrossing strategies.
 Validation of the QTLs will be conducted concurrently under managed stress in China and India as part of objective 1.
 The expectation is that the frequency of favorable alleles for tolerance to moisture stress will be improved.

-- 52. Project No G7010.02.02: Molecular breeding and selection strategies to combine and validate quantitative trait loci for water-use efficiency and heat tolerance of wheat in India
+43. Project No G7010.02.02: Molecular breeding and selection strategies to combine and validate quantitative trait loci for water-use efficiency and heat tolerance of wheat in India

-- Duration: Jul 2010-Jun 2014

-- Total budget: USD 1,614,198
+Duration: Jul 2010-Jun 2014Total budget: USD 1,614,198

-Principal Investigator and lead institute Vinod Prabhu, IARI-ICAR
+Vinod Prabhu, IARI-ICAR

 - IARI-ICAR GP Singh

 - ARI-ICAR SC Misra

 - JNKVV PC Mishra

 - NRCPB NK Singh, TR Sharma

 - PAU VS Sohu, Parveen Chunneja, GS Mavi

-- Collaborators : PBI-UoS, CIMMYT, ACPFG, ICAR
+- Collaborators: PBI-UoS, CIMMYT, ACPFG, ICAR